ArenKDesai/Aren-s-Notes/What are Plants?.md

 Non-angiosperms are gymnosperms, which produce seeds but no flowers.
 Pteridophytes (ferns) don't have seeds or flowers.
 They have spores.
 Lycophytes (club mosses) have spores, but no flowers, seeds, and no leaves.
-Finally, bryophytes (mosses) have no vascular tissue, flowers
+Finally, bryophytes (mosses) have no vascular tissue, flowers, seeds, etc.